DrozmotiX/ioBroker.discovergy/README.md

 ## To-Do

 Core-Functionality
-* Multiple Meter support, currently only the Master met is handled
+* Multiple Meter support, currently only one Meter is handled
 * Translations

 Backend